-U.N. council to meet at Moscow’s request over U.S. biolabs claim, as Zelensky dismisses chemical weapons allegation
+U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 “They accuse us … that we are allegedly developing biological weapons, allegedly we are preparing a chemical attack.
 This makes me really worried,” he added, noting that he is the father of two children.

-“It is they who are capable of this,” he said referring to Russia.
+“It is they who are capable of this,” he said, referring to Russia.
 “They have already done such things in other countries … and they will do so again,” he added.
 “Using ammonia?
 Using phosphorus?
 What else have you prepared for us?”

 Zelensky said laboratories in Ukraine were “engaged in ordinary science … not military technology.”
 He also warned that if Russia does deploy such chemical weapons, it should prepare for the “most severe sanctions response.”